jonnor/ESC-CNN-microcontroller/report/report.md

 CNN quantizations for efficient integer inference.
 [@IncrementalNetworkQuantization]

-Reduce number of mels.
+Reduce number of mels further.
-Reduce samplerate to 8kHz (eGRU).
+Reduce samplerate to 16kHz or 8kHz (eGRU).